abdulwm97/NextJsPracticeProject/README.md

 In the pages folder the file based routing is set up.
 - One of the pages included will be index.js and this will be the root page

+## Dynamic paths
+Allows us to display different content on the same page by extending the path.
+To implement this you add `[]` at the beginning of the file name

 ## How to start development server
 ```npm run dev``` starts the development server